vaishcodescape/Pyra-Money/README.md

 # Pyra-Money

-Pyra Money is a online application which allows people to track their expenses and savings its the perfect tool for people to manage their expenses.
+Pyra Money is a online application which allows people to track their expenses and savings its the perfect tool for people to manage their money.

 made with Next.js and Tailwind-CSS